nasa/webgs/README.md

     4. Then either right click on the map or click on the Aircraft button and select 'New Aircraft'
     5. The parameters for Icarous in version 2 are auto loaded.
 They may need to be changed.

-### To view own-ship perspective flight instruments:
+### To view own-ship perspective flight instruments

     After the aircraft has started, click Open DAA Display.
 This will open the display in a new tab.
 This is currently only configured to show information for Aircraft 1.
 Currently this display only works on port 8082.
 If the server was launched on another port the map will not be displayed.